Roman–Persian wars: Early Roman–Sasanian conflicts

 In 275 and 282 Aurelian and Probus respectively planned to invade Persia, but they were both murdered before they were able to fulfil their plans.
-In 283 the emperor Carus launched a successful invasion of Persia, sacking its capital, Ctesiphon; he would probably have extended their conquests if Carus had not died in December of the same year.
-His successor Numerian was forced by his own army to retreat, being frightened by the belief that Carus had died of a strike of lightning.
+In 283, the emperor Carus launched an invasion of Persia, sacking its capital, Ctesiphon; he would probably have extended his campaign if the Emperor had not died in December of the same year.
+His successor Numerian was forced to retreat.

-After a brief period of peace during Diocletian's early reign, Narseh renewed hostilities with the Romans invading Armenia, and defeated Galerius not far from Carrhae in 296 or 297.
-However, in 298 Galerius defeated Narseh at the Battle of Satala, sacked the capital Ctesiphon and captured the Persian treasury and royal harem.
+After a brief period of peace during Diocletian's early reign, Narseh renewed hostilities with the Romans, invading Armenia and defeating Galerius not far from Carrhae in 296 or 297.
+However, in 298, Galerius defeated Narseh at the Battle of Satala, sacked the capital Ctesiphon, and captured the Persian treasury and royal harem.
 The resulting peace settlement gave the Romans control of the area between the Tigris and the Greater Zab.
 The Roman victory was the most decisive for many decades: all the territories that had been lost, all the debatable lands, and control of Armenia lay in Roman hands.
-Many cities east of the Tigris were given to the Romans including Tigranokert, Saird, Martyropolis, Balalesa, Moxos, Daudia, and Arzen.
+Many cities east of the Tigris were given to the Romans, including Tigranokert, Saird, Martyropolis, Balalesa, Moxos, Daudia, and Arzen.
 Also, control of Armenia was given to the Romans.

 Julian's unsuccessful campaign in 363 resulted in the loss of the Roman territorial gains under the peace treaty of 299.